 Encourage Good Penmanship

-When team members’ reports rely on their ability to perceive and record data, their reports must be legible.
-You can encourage good penmanship by outwardly rewarding those that provide neat and professional checklists and reports.
+When team members’ reports rely on their ability to perceive and record data, they must be legible.
+You can encourage good penmanship by outwardly rewarding those who provide neat and professional checklists and reports.
 Promoting their professionalism is one way to indirectly encourage other team players to excel and also provide neat and legible reports.

 Setup A Media Database

-They say a picture speaks a thousand words, which I believe regarding inspections is true.
-There is nothing better to explain a concern with equipment than taking a photo or video.
+They say a picture speaks a thousand words, which I believe is true regarding inspections.
+There is nothing better than taking a photo or video to explain a concern with equipment.
 However, a paper-printed checklist isn’t the best solution if you want to include pictures and videos.

 To encourage media collection during inspections, try creating a media database and showcasing previous media as professionals.
 Some advice is to manage similarly to promoting good penmanship and good media collection (without sacrificing their regular work routine).